ailtonmsj/autoScaleTest/README.md

 ## autoScaleTest
-A simple API to test de horizontal auto scale when CPU is in high usage
+A simple API to test the horizontal auto scale when CPU is in high usage

 ### to test
 curl localhost:8080/stresscpu?seconds=10